acierto/email-inputs/README.md

 ## Playground

 You can find a link to a playground [here](https://acierto.github.io/email-inputs/).
-There are already some data pre-generated for testing some corner cases.
+There is already some data pre-generated for testing some corner cases.

 You will find there 4 different cases to play with.